jason-c-dev/claude-cli-rpi5-with-speech/README.md

 # Claude CLI for Raspberry Pi 5

 This project implements an advanced Command Line Interface (CLI) for interacting with Anthropic's Claude AI on a Raspberry Pi 5 running Ubuntu.
-It features real-time text and speech output, conversation history management, and various customization options.
+It features real-time text and speech input/output, conversation history management, and various customization options.

 ## Features

 - Interactive conversations with Claude AI
 - Real-time text output
 - Text-to-speech functionality using AWS Polly
+- Speech-to-text functionality using Deepgram API
 - Conversation history management with JSON formatting
 - Token usage tracking
-- Toggleable speech and text output
+- Toggleable speech input/output and text output
 - Customizable system prompt and model selection
 - Error handling and automatic retries for API calls
 - Centralized logging with log rotation